Joel-Marc/cldwry_hk_2k22/CLI_APP/README.md

 File 4  :  hello.png

 ENTER YOUR CHOICE (1-6) : 3
-ENTER FROM FILE NAME AND TO FILE NAME WITH SPACE to SEPERATE : 1.py wow.py {"Updated_Filenames":{"From":"1.py","To":"wow.py"}}
+ENTER FROM FILE NAME AND TO FILE NAME WITH comma to SEPERATE : 1.py,wow.py {"Updated_Filenames":{"From":"1.py","To":"wow.py"}}

 YOUR FILES: